Classification of low-rank odd-dimensional modular categories: Odd-dimensional MTCs of rank 33--49

 For the case $\sizeGCad=3$, since $\sizeGC=9=3\cdot\sizeGCad$ and $\rank(\Cad)=19$, this case is discarded by Corollary~\ref{corollary: three components rank Cad}.

 For the case $|\mathcal{G}(\mathcal C_{\mathrm{ad}})|=9$, we use Algorithm~\ref{alg: Cad dim generation} to compute the potential Frobenius-Perron dimensions of non-invertible simple objects in $\mathcal C_{\mathrm{ad}}$.
 This produces the cases listed in Table~\ref{table: rank 43 dim arrays 2}, which exhibits these dimensions in columns 1 through 5, excluding duplicates due to duals.
+We will discard potential arrays on a case-by-case basis.